fractaldotbox/ddevkit/README.md

 These components should adapt to common smart contract interfaces.

-Besides decoupling style and implementation as in shadcn, the bigger motivation is to support developing dapp are that are trustless, secure with minimal dependency to particular ecosystems and avoid supply chain attacks.
+Besides decoupling style and implementation as in shadcn, the bigger motivation is to support developing dapp that are trustless, secure with minimal dependency to particular ecosystems and avoid supply chain attacks.
 This aims to provide reasonable defaults and allow user to extend per need.
 We try to improve DX but the end goal is to support autonomous agents to control and iterate Decentralized, autonomous website with programmable cryptography.